 "I mean the programs Future Combat Aircraft System (FCAS), Timely Warning and Interception with Space-based Theater (TWISTER), European Patrol Corvette (EPC), just to name a few.

-Over the course of its twenty years of operation, OCCAR has demonstrated that it can manage defense systems acquisition programs with the full satisfaction of the States and in compliance with the requirements of cost, time and performance.
+Over the course of its twenty years of operation, OCCAR has demonstrated that it can manage defense systems acquisition programs with the full satisfaction of the States and in compliance with the requirements of cost, time and PERFORMANCE.
 OCCAR is now a reality capable of contributing to the challenging standardization and interoperability project in the military sector.

 Spain recently approved the MALE RPAS Program, a confirmation of the goodness of the project for a European drone.
 What are the next steps?

-"Very shortly, on a mandate from Germany, France, Italy and Spain, as director of OCCAR, I will sign the Contract with Airbus Defense and Space, for the start of the STAGE 2 del MALE RPAS program.
+"Very shortly, on a mandate from Germany, France, Italy and Spain, as director of OCCAR, I will sign the Contract with Airbus Defense and Space, for the start of the Intership 2 del MALE RPAS program.
 In fact, the signing by the Participating States of the Intergovernmental Agreement (so-called Implementing Arrangement) and the related mandate to OCCAR (cd Program Decision) marks the start of the technical-administrative activities aimed at the development and production of the European MALE RPAS unmanned weapon system.

-A highly challenging project that will enhance the strategic capabilities of the four states partner in the field of air operations conducted by remotely piloted systems at intermediate and long-range altitudes capable of integrating into civil air traffic.
+A highly challenging project that will enhance the strategic capabilities of the four states businesses in the field of air operations conducted by remotely piloted systems at intermediate and long-range altitudes capable of integrating into civil air traffic.
 The European MALE RPAS will be able to allow the development of a portfolio of Defense and Homeland Security'able to meet the needs of defense, support forintelligence, prevention and contrast of criminal phenomena, monitoring and contrast of migratory phenomena, contrast of illicit traffic by land and sea, study of the national territory for its enhancement or prevention of natural phenomena, prevention and support in the event of natural disasters, through ISTAR missions (Intelligence Surveillance Target Acquisition Reconnaissance) and through the use of state-of-the-art sensors of European design and production. "

 A few more details?